rakki194/super_snoofer/README.md

 # 🐺 Super Snoofer

 A fuzzy command finder for shells that suggests and executes similar commands when a typo is made.
 When you mistype a command, Super Snoofer will suggest the closest matching command and offer to execute it for you.
+Super Snoofer is a good boy and will try to learn from your mistakes.

 ```plaintext
 $ gti status